15 Winter Hair Colors We're Swooning Over Already

-As soon as the mercury drops below 65 degrees and we finally feel confident that winter is here to stay (at least for a few weeks), we start to implement the necessary wintertime beauty tweaks.
-We’re talking about swapping in a hydration-heavy skincare routine, getting out the cozy fleece-lined leggings, and searching for a fresh hair color that’ll help our strands fight seasonal dullness.
+As soon as the temperature starts dropping below 65 degrees on a regular basis—a seasonal feat in the South—and we feel confident that winter is here to stay (at least for a few weeks), we get the itch to give our autumn beauty routine a wintertime tweak.
+We’re talking about swapping in a hydration-heavy skin care routine, getting out the cozy fleece-lined leggings, and searching for a fresh hair color that’ll help our strands fight seasonal dullness.

 Meet copper red's sassier cousin.
 With a healthy dose of honey-golden red, your mane will be turning heads all winter long.

 This is winter's version of sandy blonde.
 Flax brown sits perfectly in the middle of the spectrum between cool and warm, which makes it the prettiest neutral color in the bunch.
 (And we do love our neutrals.)

 Channel your inner Elsa and go full-on frosty blonde (like seen here by colorist Justin Anderson).
 You'll be singing in the snow in no time.

 This isn't your typical red hair color.
 More like a wonderfully warm, orangey shade of apricot, this is the buzziest color we'll be lusting over this season.

 Inspired by the whipped coffees that were once trending all over the Internet, this hair color is like caramel brunette mixed with milky blonde, thanks to seamlessly blended balayage highlights.

 Apple cider red might be made for fall, but mulled wine red is everything for winter.
 Deep crimson or berry red is just the moody touch to tell your colorist.

 Shadow Root Blonde

 You can make allover blonde work for any base hair color if you make sure to blend the natural roots into the blonde color with strategically placed balayage streaks at the roots that blend down into more full-coverage color—yep, even the darkest browns like seen here by colorist Nathi Vega.